zoedacuycuy/AHEAD_AT_site/README.md

 ## Project Structure

-The current project structure is as follows:
+The current project structure is as follows: main app
-Main app
-    - Main site's app that handles the landing page, and the redirects/about page Auth app
+    - Main site's app that handles the landing page, and the redirects/about page auth app
-    - Site's app that handles login, register, logout, viewing and changing user data Dashboard app
+    - Site's app that handles login, register, logout, viewing and changing user data dashboard app
     - Site's app that serves as the main menu
     - Handles redirecting after authentication
-    - Redirects to testing, viewing test results, viewing user data, about page, changing user data, logout Test app
+    - Redirects to testing, viewing test results, viewing user data, about page, changing user data, logout at_test app
     - Site's app that handles the testing
     - adaptive testing
-Results app
+at_results app
     - Site's app that handles viewing test results easier
     - charts
     - improvement